 Territory: North America, France, Germany, Austria, Switzerland and Spain

-The British magazine International Piano has selected Federico Colli as one of the 30 pianists under 30 who are likely to dominate the world stage in years to come.
+In 2011, he received a ‘Grosso d’Argento’ from the mayor of his hometown Brescia, in recognition of his artistic achievements.
+In 2014, Federico was selected by International Piano magazine as one of the ‘30 pianists under 30 who are likely to dominate the world stage in years to come’.

-Born in Brescia in 1988, he studied at the Milan Conservatory, Imola International Piano Academy and Salzburg Mozarteum under the guidance of S. Marengoni, K. Bogino, B. Petrushansky and P. Gililov.
+Born in Brescia in 1988, he studied at the Milan Conservatory, the Imola International Piano Academy and the Salzburg Mozarteum under the guidance of Sergio Marengoni, Konstantin Bogino, Boris Petrushansky and Pavel Gililov.